nplegendresbgenomics/bdcmetricsdashboard/README.md

 * Gen3: N/A
 * Terra: The number of times data has been imported into the platform by a user into a Terra Workspace (BYOD Data).
 * Seven Bridges: The number of times data has been imported into the platform by a user into a Seven Bridges Project (BYOD Data).
+*   We are still looking into the best way to quantify the amount of data that's been brought to Seven Bridges via BYOD.

 ### Workflows Run:
 * Dug: N/A